-Yukon Energy will build two new thermal power centres and one new substation in the Whitehorse area to meet electricity needs until 2040.
+Yukon Energy will build two new thermal power centres, associated infrastructure like power lines, and one new substation in the Whitehorse area to meet the territory's electricity needs.

 Demands for electricity in the Yukon are increasing faster than firm sources of renewable electricity can be built.
 The Yukon’s population is growing and, with it, the demand for electricity.
 As Yukoners continue to transition away from fossil fuels for heating and transportation, that demand will only rise.